twardoch/uubed-docs/docs/interactive.md

 description: "Interactive demos, calculators, and visualization tools for exploring QuadB64 encodings hands-on."
 ---

-TLDR: This section is your hands-on playground for QuadB64!
+> This section is your hands-on playground for QuadB64!
 Dive into interactive demos, calculators, and visualizers to truly grasp how position-safe encoding works, how it performs, and how it solves real-world data problems.
 It's learning by doing, but with more digital magic.

 # Interactive Tools & Demos